RedisBloom/RedisBloom/docs/commands/bf.insert.md

 ## Examples

-Add three items to a filter; create the filter with default parameters if it does not already exist:
+Add three items to a filter, then create the filter with default parameters if it does not already exist.

 {{< highlight bash >}}
 BF.INSERT filter ITEMS foo bar baz